JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

    of observations.

-   These kind of data sources are primarily used for either streaming data, or for large/remote data sets, where even storing the indices requires too much memory.
+   These kind of data sources are primarily used for either streaming data, continuous resampling, or for large/remote data sets where even storing the indices requires too much memory.

 Index-based (aka Data Container)
    For a data source to belong in this category it needs to be